hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250610766v1-one-tokenizer-to-rule-them-all-emergent-language-plasticity-via-mult.md

 ---
 layout: default
-title: One Tokenizer To Rule Them All: Emergent Language Plasticity via Multilingual Tokenizers
+title: "One Tokenizer To Rule Them All: Emergent Language Plasticity via Multilingual Tokenizers"
 ---

 # One Tokenizer To Rule Them All: Emergent Language Plasticity via Multilingual Tokenizers